Child to Parent Violence Services

 PAC-UK can deliver CPV Parent Groups nationally.
 If you are an adoptive parent, permanent carer or social worker and this is something that would be of interest to you, please email Jo Mitchell at firstname.lastname@example.org to arrange an informal discussion.

-CPV Parent Groups currently open for online booking are listed below and are also on our Workshops for Adoptive Parents & Carers page.
+CPV Parent Groups currently open for online booking are listed on our Workshops for Adoptive Parents & Carers page.

 This is intended for parents who need more intensive, one-to-one support (or who are unable to attend a CPV Parent Group).
 Our CPV services can be tailored to deliver bespoke, direct and individualised support in either a clinical setting or in their family home.